 You may be wondering if it's acceptable to put volunteer work on your resume when you're applying for jobs.
 It absolutely is!
 Volunteer work can be a great way to show your passion, skills, and community involvement.
 It can also help provide additional support for a resume that lacks valuable work experience.
 Volunteering is not only great for your community; it is also great for your career.
 The skills you can acquire, the people you can meet, and the experience you can build up through a volunteering position can be invaluable in enhancing your resume and making your qualifications stand out to potential new employers.
 Volunteering is so vital that LinkedIn, the number one career networking site, recently added a "Volunteer Experience & Causes" field on user's profiles.
 In a survey conducted by LinkedIn, they found that almost half of hiring professionals evaluating potential candidates for jobs consider volunteer work as valuable as paid work [...]

 Having a positive attitude is the key to success.
-Successful people think differently about the workplace, and it shows in their words.
+Successful people think differently about the workplace, and it shows with the words they use.
+Here are 5 Things Successful People Never Say.
 "It's impossible."
 Something you will never hear successful people say is, "It's impossible".
 They understand that the answer to any problem is not always inherent, but there's always a way to find a resolution.
 "I don't care."
 Another phrase you will never hear is, "I don't care."
 Successful people are passionate about what they do.
 Having passion and drive is what sets achievers apart.
 "I can't do that."
 Successful people never say, "I can't do that."
 They are natural problem solvers and will take whatever is needed to learn and achieve the desired outcome.
 "This is not my fault."
 Never will you hear successful people say, "This is not my fault."
-They always take ownership of mistakes and never point out where others have fallen short.
-This shows great character and capacity to [...]
+They always take ownership of mistakes and never point out where others [...]

 Success is in the eye of the beholder.
 It is a personal definition, but there are habits that all successful people follow.
 Success is not a destination; it is a journey.
 These habits that can help along the journey to success: Be deliberate Start every day with an intention and a purpose.
 Set meaningful goals to help you get to your desired outcome.
 If you find that something isn't aligning with your purpose, move away from it, and be deliberate in your daily actions to move closer to your goals.
 Learn from mistakes All successful people have experienced failure and made mistakes.
 A productive way to grow from this is by objectively looking back on your failures and gain wisdom from them.
 Think about what you would do differently next time, and how you can avoid future pitfalls.
 Develop a strategic routine There are 24 hours each day, we all get them, but some seem [...]